lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 }
 ```

-The InstancedMesh class defines a public method, named renderListInstanced, that renders a list of game items, this method slpits the list of game items into chunks of size equal to the number of instances used to create the InstancedMesh.
-The real rendering method is called renderChunkInstanced and is defined like this.
+The InstancedMesh class defines a public method, named ```renderListInstanced```, that renders a list of game items, this method slpits the list of game items into chunks of size equal to the number of instances used to create the ```InstancedMesh```.
+The real rendering method is called ```renderChunkInstanced``` and is defined like this.

 ```java
 private void renderChunkInstanced(List<GameItem> gameItems, boolean depthMap, Transformation transformation, Matrix4f viewMatrix, Matrix4f lightViewMatrix) {